 The hotel where Ted Bundy murdered Lynette Culver

-Crime Scene Location in Pocatello, Idaho, United States
+Crime Scene Location in Pocatello, Idaho

-Lynette Culver - Crime scene location
+Lynette Culver: Crime scene location

 This is the hotel where serial killer Ted Bundy murdered 12-year-old Lynette Dawn Culver.